 For this recipe you will need those tiny little bell peppers you often see in the produce section at the supermarket, and think “how cute are these”!?
 They’re split open, stuffed with a cream cheese mixture and wrapped in – you got it – bacon.
 They come together so easily, and you can even make them the night (or two) before, keeping them assembled in the fridge until you’re ready to pop the poppers into the oven prior to serving.

-These pepper poppers are based off the ever-popular jalapeno popper recipes out there, but without as much of a kick, making them a little more kid-friendly.
+These sweet mini bell pepper poppers are based off the ever-popular jalapeno popper recipes out there, but without as much of a kick, making them a little more kid-friendly.
 I personally like a little spice, so I used jalapeno Monterey jack cheese in the stuffing.
 You could also include a 1/4 tsp cayenne pepper for extra kick.
 If you’re serving these to kids, you might want to swap the jack cheese for a strong cheddar cheese.

 Start by cutting the peppers in half lengthwise, and removing all of the seeds and membranes.
 Combine the softened cream cheese, shredded cheese, and roasted garlic.
 Using a spoon, fill the open peppers just to the brim; do not overfill!
 It will all just ooze out in the oven.

 Speaking about the oven, have you seen these Dot temperature gauges from ThermoWorks!?
 They come in the most amazing colors!

 Wrap up those itty bitty little peppers in bacon, stab ’em with a toothpick and place them on a baking tray.
 These poppers take about 25-27 minutes in the oven, or until the bacon is nice and crispy.
 Serve immediately!

 PS – they don’t have to be an appetizer.
 We ate these as dinner the other night with a salad on the side.

 Peter piper picked a peck of pepper poppers……